eds-uga/acm-ml-workshop-2017/README.md

 Once the VirtualBox interface is up and running, all you have to do is download the virtual machine image (VDI) and plug it into VirtualBox.

-The image is located here (**you need to be connected to the UGA network to access**): [http://ridcully.cs.uga.edu/uga-acm-ml-workshop-2017.vdi](http://ridcully.cs.uga.edu/uga-acm-ml-workshop-2017.vdi)
+The image is located here (**you need to be connected to the UGA network to access**): [http://ridcully.cs.uga.edu/uga-acm-ml-workshop-2017.vdi](http://ridcully.cs.uga.edu/uga-acm-ml-workshop-2017.vdi).
+Be patient with this one; it's almost 8GB!

 When you've downloaded the VM image, go to the main VirtualBox window and click the "New" icon in the upper left corner.
 This starts the process of creating a new VM.
 Give it whatever name you want; select "Linux" from the "Type" drop-down; select "Ubuntu (64-bit)" from the "Version" drop-down.
 Click "Next".